liuzaigang/tecplotwrite/README.md

 # tecplotwrite
-Fortran module used to write tecplot binary or text format data file
+Fortran module used to write tecplot binary or text (ASCII) format data file